syssi/esphome-zb-gw03/docs/router.md

 begin upload
 ```

-#### 7. Goto a second terminal and upload the new firmware.
+#### 7. Go to a second terminal and upload the new firmware.
 You don't need to cancel the telnet session

 ```
 $ sx -vv -X -b --tcp-client 192.168.132.230:6638 efr32mg21_zigbee_router_signed-6.7.10.gbl.ota